It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 Another method you can try to catch Asian lady beetles is the BugZooka.
 This device uses a catch tube to suck up bugs.

 To use it, turn it on and aim the nozzle at the critters.
-The vacuum will do the rest, and you can release them into a container or outside, away from your home.
+The vacuum will do the rest.
+You can then release them into a container or outside, away from your home.

 Takeaway

 Thanks for reading!
-If you see a lot of beetles that look like ladybugs inside your house, they are most likely Asian lady beetles.
+If you see many beetles that look like ladybugs inside your house, they are most likely Asian lady beetles.

 If you have any other tips, share them in the comments below.
-Also, if you’re looking for more ways to keep your home pest-free, check out our other pest control blog posts.
+If you’re looking for more ways to keep your home pest-free, check out our other pest control blog posts.

 Thank you for your advice.
 I had an invasion of these bugs in my house, some get into my bed and they actually do bite and smell horribly when you touch them or crush them, I vaccum them but they are persistant.